 Not too long ago I came across several bread boards for a reasonable price at a garage sale.
-They provided the perfect opportunity to demonstrate a painting technique to make something new look old.
+They provided the perfect opportunity to demonstrate a painting technique that allows you to make something new look old.

 Here’s a plain, unfinished bread board, similar to the ones we used for this project.